DominicFinn/salesnav_puller/readme.md

    ```
 2. Follow the prompts to log in to Sales Navigator and complete any security checks.
 3. Once authenticated, the tool will extract the contact data and generate CSV files in the project directory.
+4. Be patient, it will trawl the pages of your saved list.

 ## Limitations